pnerum/recipes/README.md

 # Autopkg recipes

-These recipes are used to learn and better understand [Autopkg](https://github.com/autopkg/autopkg).
-You can use these recipes on your own risk.
+These recipes aren't updated anymore as this repo is now part of the official Autopkg recipes which you can find [here](https://github.com/autopkg/pnerum-recipes)